Outdoor dining guide

 2625 N. Downer Ave., (414) 964-1190

 Upscale Mexican cuisine on Milwaukee's lower East Side.
-Stop in for Taco Tuesday when all tacos and tequila shots are $2, or unwind after work during happy hour from 3 to 7 p.m.
+Stop in for Taco Tuesdays and Thursdays when all tacos and tequila shots are $2, or unwind after work during happy hour from 3 to 7 p.m., Monday through Friday.
+The outdoor patio at the North Water Street location has a nice view of the Milwaukee River.

 Bodegon at Hotel Madrid